Vivoldi SSO (Single Sign-On) — Integration Guide

 2. Set File Permissions

-The private key file must be used only within the server, and its permissions should be restricted to block external access.
+The Private Key file must be used only within your server environment, and file system permissions should be restricted as much as possible to prevent unnecessary access.

 Linux Terminal